Types of Student Visa for France: Process & Work Permissions for Indian Students

 For the proof of funds, the candidate has to show documentary evidence that s/he is capable of taking care of the living expenses in France for at least the first year of studies.
 The figure is decided by and shared by the immigration authorities and averages at about €615 per month.
 This is over and above the tuition fee (if applicable).

 Indian Students can apply for a French Student Visa via Campus France.
 Campus France is a national agency for higher education in France for international students.
-Set up for the sole purpose of facilitating the travel of international student to France, the organization also assists with visa processing.
+Set up for the sole purpose of facilitating the travel of international students to France, the organisation also assists with visa processing.
 Indian nationals fall under the CEF Procedure and can accordingly apply.

-In order to apply, Indian students can log on to Campus France Website and register there.
+In order to apply, Indian students can log on to the Campus France Website and register there.
 This is done for universities that admit students under the CEF Procedure.
 In case you are applying to an autonomous university in France that is not catered to by Campus France, you can also go via the French Consulate.
-Once you submit the documents, the organization would screen the same and accordingly process your visa.
+Once you submit the documents, the organisation will screen them and process your visa.

-Programs for which French Student Visa is Required
+Programs for which a French Student Visa is Required

 • Student Exchange Programs